BlickandMorty/BlickandMorty/README.md

 practical Windows tooling.

 I study Chemical Physics at Columbia University and independently study AI, mathematics, philosophy, and the foundations of cognition.
-My earlier military work shaped a practical interest in replacing slow operational and accountability processes with systems that remain understandable to the people responsible for them.

 ## Selected work